Mound Builders of the USA Archaeology Tour

 Day 3Winterville, transfer to Memphis

 Winterville is a National Historic Landmark just north of Greenville along the Mississippi River.
-The park includes more that twelve large platforms arranged around an enormous plaza.
-This ceremonial center thrived from about 1000AD to its abandonment in 1450AD.
+The park includes more than twelve large platform mounds arranged around an enormous plaza.
+This ceremonial center thrived from about 1000 AD to its abandonment in 1450 AD.
 The Mississippian period was an intensive time of mound building and this site echoes influences springing from celebrated Cahokia in Illinois.
 According to archaeological evidence, a great fire during the late 14th century destroyed the structure atop the 55-foot central mound.
 We return to Greenville for lunch and then drive to Memphis where we will spend two nights.
 (B/L/D)

-Day 4Toltec Mounds Archaeological State Park
+Day 4Plum Bayou Mounds Archaeological State Park

-We depart, again crossing the Mississippi River to Toltec Mounds Archaeological State Park.
+We depart, again crossing the Mississippi River to Plum Bayou Mounds Archaeological State Park.
 Here, three mounds remain where eighteen once stood.
 In the past, it was enclosed by a lofty 100-foot tall earthen embankment; and a portion is still visible today.
 Most likely, a small permanent group of religious and political leaders and their families resided here.
 But remains of scattered villages and hamlets in the surrounding countryside suggest that the community was chiefly made up of farmers.
 The displays in the onsite museum contain artifacts found during excavations including arrowheads created from crystal, and conch shell from the Gulf of Mexico.
 While here, we will meet privately with an archaeologist from the Toltec Mounds Research Station.
 Return to Memphis with dinner on our own.
 (B/L)

 Day 5Cahokia, transfer to St. Louis